-The bulk of the funds for PSB comes from the licence fee paid by each viewing household, which goes to the BBC.
-This is a hypothecated tax levied on the ownership of television sets and other receiving devices used for live viewing of the BBC.
-It provided the BBC with revenue of £3.7 billion in 2014 (see Figure 5).
-This is supplemented from other activities, but largely from the sale of BBC programmes (£1 billion), giving the BBC Group a total income of around £5 billion.
+The bulk of the funds for PSB come from the licence fee paid by each viewing household which goes to the BBC.
+This is a hypothecated tax levied on the ownership of television sets and other receiving devices.
+It provided the BBC with revenue of £3.7 billion in 2014 (see Figure 5 below).
+This is supplemented from other activities but largely from the sale of BBC programmes (£1 billion) giving the BBC Group a total income of around £5 billion.
 Indeed, BBC Worldwide is the largest TV programme distributor outside the large Hollywood studios.

 The BBC's funding has come under pressure over the last decade.
-The licence fee increases have been capped to the rate of inflation and have been eroded by the so-called iPlayer loophole; more viewers receive the service using catch-up services, which do not attract a licence fee.
-At the same time, the government has imposed increased responsibilities and costs on the BBC.
-In the 2010 licence fee settlement between the government and the BBC, the BBC agreed to fund the World Services (which had hitherto been funded by the Foreign Office), BBC Monitoring, S4C, local television infrastructure and the roll-out of super-fast broadband through Broadband Delivery UK.
-Following the 2015 Budget, the BBC will fund the free licence given to over 75s.
-This squeeze on finances is symptomatic of concerns over the scale and scope of the BBC, and whether the licence fee income is being used simply to show what could otherwise be shown on commercial services.
-Notwithstanding this, the issue of the extent of funding of the BBC is a critical one, raised by the lack of support for a market failure case for the BBC outlined above.
+The licence fee increases have been capped to the rate of inflation and have been eroded by the so-call "iPlayer loophole" as more viewers receive the service using "catch-up" services which do not attract a licence fee as it is only levied where the device is used to receive BBC live services.
+At the same time the government has imposed increased responsibilities and costs on the BBC.
+In the 2010 licence fee settlement between the Government and the BBC, the BBC agreed to fund the World Services (which had hitherto been funded by the Foreign Office), BBC Monitoring, S4C, local television infrastructure and the rollout of super-fast broadband through Broadband Delivery UK.
+Following the 2015 Budget the BBC will fund the free licence given to over 75s.
+This squeeze on finances of the BBC is symptomatic of concerns over the scale and scope of the BBC, and whether the licence fee income is being used simply to show what could otherwise be shown on commercial services.
+Notwithstanding this, the issue of the extent of funding of the BBC is a critical issue raised by the lack of support for market failure case for BBC outlined above.

-While there is considerable opposition to the licence fee as a means of funding PSB, it has several attractions over funding from general taxation revenues, which is mooted in the Green Paper on the BBC Charter Review (DCMS 2015).
+While there is considerable opposition to the licence fee as a means of funding PSB, it has several attractions over funding from general taxation revenues which is mooted in the Green Paper on the BBC Charter Review.
 This is because the licence fee creates a link between the viewer, the BBC and politicians.
 The viewer can indirectly exert constant pressure on the politicians and the BBC by complaining about the level of the licence fee and the programming output of the BBC.
 If the BBC were funded from general tax revenues, this link would be broken, and the pressures and constraints on the BBC and politicians would be severed.